Personal Experience

 4

-If you are still afraid to go with a stranger by car, there is a TGV train with a change in Rouen, but the trip will take you 4 hours and will cost from €30.
-There is a direct train from Paris to Le Havre which will take you 2 hours and cost from €20.
+If you are hesitant about traveling by car with a stranger, there is a TGV train with a transfer in Rouen, but the journey will take about 4 hours and cost from €30.
+From Paris to Le Havre, there is a direct train that will get you there in 2 hours, with fares starting from €20.

 img